A Postpartum Mother’s Best Friend!

 - Filtered Water– Adds hydration

-- Cardamom– Contains antioxidants which reduce or prevent inflammation, supports digestion and assimilation of nutrients, lowers blood sugar and helps reduce or prevent anxiety
+- Cardamom Pods-– Contains antioxidants which reduce or prevent inflammation, supports digestion and assimilation of nutrients, lowers blood sugar and helps reduce or prevent anxiety

 - Ginger– A digestive aid.
 Contains anti-inflammatory and antioxidant properties, lowers blood sugars, helps fight harmful bacteria and viruses which could reduce the risk of infections.